Chion82/native-base-web/README.md

 -------------
 Currently supports Safari on iPhone6 or newer with IOS9/10, Android Browser on Android4.4.4 or newer, Chrome/Safari on both mobile and desktop.

-native-base-web(-extended) and native-base-web are both under development, so compatibility and performance problems are expected.
+native-base-web(-extended) and native-base-web are both under development, so compatibility and performance problems may occur.
 We are working on resolving these issues.

 Quick Start
 -----------